 - He developed or optimized numerous device drivers.
 Most of them were drivers for common controllers in embedded devices: UART, I2C, SPI, Ethernet, Nand Flash, LCD, Video, USB, SD/MMC.
 Some others were related to field buses such as CAN, MVB or FIP and the remaining ones were for very specific customer devices embedded in FPGAs or using DMA

-- He performed multiple training sessions about Linux kernel for embedded devices
+- He performed multiple training sessions of our Embedded Linux kernel and driver development course.

 - He participates to several technical mailing lists about the Linux kernel.